powerfulseal/powerfulseal/docs/contribute.md

 With the installation complete, simply run `tox` (or the analagous `make test`).
 If you are running on a machine with `inotifywait` installed (i.e., a UNIX machine), you can run `make watch` and run tests automatically when you run changes.

 You can also run tests for specific versions by running `tox -e [version(s)]` (e.g., `tox -e py36`).
 Additionally, if you need to reinstall dependencies, you can use the `-r` flag.

+## Docs

+We use plain Markdown and Github Pages for the documentation.
+If you want to have a local environment [this](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) is a good explanation.